SakibSaad/No_Helmet_Motorcycle_License_Plate_Recognition/README.md

 ### Noise Pollution Reduction
 We have used arduino as micro-controller and added sound sensor to detect noise on the road.
 If noise excludes certain threshold we close the servo

+### How to Run the Project

+To run the project, follow these steps:

+1. **Install Python 3:** If you haven't already, install Python 3 from the [official Python website](https://www.python.org/).

+2. **Clone the Repository:** Clone this repository to your local machine using the following command:

+Replace `your-username` and `your-repository` with your GitHub username and the name of your repository.

+3. **Navigate to the Project Directory:** Use the `cd` command to navigate into the project directory:

+4. **Run the Python Script:** Execute the following command to run the project:

+This will start the project and execute the `plateXhelmet.py` script.

+5. **Follow On-Screen Instructions:** Depending on the project, you may need to follow additional on-screen instructions or interact with the script as it runs.

+That's it!
+You've successfully run the project.
+If you encounter any issues, feel free to open an [issue](https://github.com/your-username/your-repository/issues) on this repository for assistance.